 Professional learning and development (PLD)

 The teacher aide pay equity settlement provides easier access to professional development opportunities for teacher aides.
+Learn more about the improved access to PLD opportunities.

 Teacher aides can now apply online for professional learning that supports the development of their skills and knowledge in a way that contributes to the vision of their school or kura, and the learning needs of students and ākonga.